alexismeneses/py-adxl345/README.md

 Usage
 -----

-You have to use either I2C protocol using adxl345.i2c.ADXL345 class (recommanded) or to use SPI protocol using adxl345.spi.ADXL345 (experimental).
+You have to use either I2C protocol using adxl345.i2c.ADXL345 class (recommended) or to use SPI protocol using adxl345.spi.ADXL345 (experimental).

 You can find some code usage in [sample](https://github.com/alexismeneses/py-adxl345/tree/master/sample)